frobertpixto/hand-drawn-shapes-dataset/processing/find_vertices/README.md

 ![examples](readme_images/vertices_ell.png)

-Vertices are the extremities that define the shape.
+Vertices are the extremities that define the actual size and angle of a shape.
 For each shape, the vertices of the shape are expressed as x,y coordinates.